Guidance

 How to add a customer’s photo from AMS to an email

-You must use the Microsoft Paint application to add a customer’s photo onto an email to a countersignatory.
-To do this you must open Paint 3D from your desktop and use it to crop the image from AMS.
+You must use the snipping tool to add a customer’s photo onto an email to a referee.
+To do this you must open the snipping tool from your desktop start bar or toolbar and use it to crop the image from AMS.

-To copy a customer’s photo from AMS and crop it to the correct size you must:
+To copy a customer’s photo from AMS and paste it into an email, you must:

 1. Open the application on AMS to the Photo & Sig tab.